IMMM-SFA/metarepo/_sources/index.rst.txt

 These are the big picture steps for how to start from scratch and end up with a complete metarepo.
 There are more in depth steps below.

-A. `Use the template to initialize your own meta-repo <#a-use-the-template-to-initialize-your-own-meta-repo>`_
+A. `Use the template to initialize your own metarepo <#a-use-the-template-to-initialize-your-own-metarepo>`_

 B. `Edit the README to provide instructions for how to reproduce your results <#b-edit-the-readme-to-provide-instructions-for-how-to-reproduce-your-results>`_